arevindh/pihole-speedtest/README.md

 Pull requests and suggestions are welcome!

-* Fast and safe un/re/install script (Mod the Mod)
 * Customizable speedtest server
-* Test ad-hoc and/or on a schedule
+* Fast and safe un/re/install and update script (Mod the Mod)
+* View output and servers for the above points directly in settings
-* A pretty line or bar chart on the dashboard
+* A pretty line or bar chart on the dashboard of any number of days
+* Test ad-hoc and/or on a schedule, with automatic failover
-* View the results and export them as a CSV in the Speedtest Log
+* View the results and export them as a CSV in the log
 * Flush or restore the database

 ![Settings](assets/settings.png)